-2013 MECHANICS AND PROCEDURES (Per the 2012-13 NFHS game officials manual)
+2018 MECHANICS AND PROCEDURES

-- This section is to clarify areas of football mechanics and procedures where vague or no specific direction is presented by the NFHS.
-MEETING WITH HEAD COACHES The Referee and Umpire, dressed in game uniform, should visit each head coach in their team's dressing room.
-Visit with the home team coach one hour prior to game time and then visit with the visiting coach thereafter. - 2.
-WARM-UP JACKET, SHORTS, BLACK PANTS The vertically striped black and white jacket may be worn prior to the game and at half time but shall not be worn during the game.
+This section is to clarify areas of football mechanics and procedures where vague or no specific direction is presented by the NFHS.

+1. MEETING WITH HEAD COACHES - The Referee and another game official, dressed in game uniform, should visit each head coach in their team's dressing room.
+Visit with the home team coach one hour prior to game time and then visit with the visiting coach thereafter.

+2. WARM-UP JACKET, SHORTS, WATCHES, TOWELS, BLACK PANTS, UNIFORM SHIRT

+Warm-up Jacket: The vertically striped black and white jacket may be worn prior to the game and at half time but shall not be worn during the game.
 The players are not allowed to play in warm-ups and the officials should not wear their warm-up jackets during the game.
-Officiating shorts shall not be worn by officials during interscholastic contests at any level.
-All officials are permitted to wear a sport wrist watch for the synchronizing of correct time, so long as it is black in color and made of a non-metal, non-abbrasive material.
-Towels of reasonable size should be worn only when needed due to field conditions.

-Black Football Officiating Pants: Full lengthed, lined, black football officiating pants with a single 1 1⁄4" white stripe down each leg may be worn in place of the traditional knickers if worn by the entire crew.
+Shorts: Officiating shorts shall not be worn by officials during interscholastic contests at any level, including interscholastic scrimmages/jamborees.
+Officials Watches: All officials are permitted to wear a sport wrist watch for the synchronizing of correct time, so long as it is black in color and made of a non-metal, non-abrasive material.
+Towels: Towels of reasonable size should be worn only when needed due to field conditions.
+Black Football Officiating Pants: Full length, lined, black football officiating pants with a single 1 1⁄4" white stripe down each leg may be worn in place of the traditional knickers if worn by the entire crew.
+Uniform Shirt: Black-and-white striped, long or short-sleeved knit shirt shall be worn.
+The shirts shall have either 1-inch stripes or state association (MSHSAA) adopted shirt of 2 1⁄4 inch stripes, and a black knit cuff and Byron collar.
+All game officials, in a given game, are to wear the same type shirt.
+Note: The MSHSAA patch/emblem shall be located 1 inch below the seam line of the left shoulder.
+Further, the MSHSAA patch/emblem shall only be worn when officiating MSHSAA contests.
+See MSHSAA Officials Manual for more details regarding the officials uniform.